ylixir/dotfiles/readme.md

 the wsl user _must_ be uid 1000 or we get permissions errors. to fix this you may need to delete the user form /etc/password and then `find /home -uid 1001 -exec chown 1000 {} +` and `find /nix -uid 1001 -exec chown 1000 {} +` careful about doing that to / because it will hop into /mnt/c

+notes for mac
+had to create user specific config had to activate with `nix --experimental-features "nix-command flakes" build '.#homeConfigurations."jonallen@MacBook-Pro-2".activationPackage'` had to `nix-env --uninstall curl` had to enable flakes by adding nixFlakes to programs and making a nix.conf enabling them neovim and lua language server won't install for some reason

+couldn't set nix.conf up during bootstrap, had to create manually. then delete and symlink to nix version after bootstrap after bootstrap, language server installs. neovim still blocked neovim_unwrapped works